 The best TOAL is where I've placed the marker, as this is a path on a gradiant and allows you to be higher up than the road giving a good VLOS.

 The next best place is the opposite side of the A452 by the pedestrian crossing.
 There is a telephone junction box here which makes a nice stable TOAL point, however you are closer to traffic and could be a distraction to drivers, so use cauction, be sensible and only use this point at quieter points of the day.

-Land owner permission requirements unknown.
+Land owner permission not required.

-View and discuss this location on Grey Arrows
+View and discuss this location on Grey Arrows.